 The school's P&C operates a canteen on site 5 days a week.
 The canteen operates from 9.55am-1.55pm daily.
-A copy of the menu is available from the school office, on the school website on from the school app.
+A copy of the menu is available from the school office, school website or from the school app.
 All the home-made food choices are in line with healthy canteen guidelines.
 Parent volunteers are welcomed.